-One of the purposes of this Faith and Belief in Australia study is to add greater delineation and understanding to the 2011 Census 'Total Christianity' numbers.
+One of the purposes of this Faith and Belief in Australia study was to add greater delineation and understanding to the 2011 Census 'Total Christianity' numbers.
 The Census does not collect data on spiritual belief, and those who would opt for a 'spiritual but not religious' option generally select one of the 'Christian' denominations.

-While we replicated the Census approach, to gain more meaningful data, the question we asked tightened the identifying critera, from "What is the person's religion?"
-(Census) to "What religion do you currently practise or identify with?"
-Additionally, we added an option for 'spiritual but not religious'.
+In this study, we replicated the ABS Census question, but added in an option for 'spiritual but not religious'.
 This had a response rate of 14% among Australians nationally, and the Christianity grouping was 45% (down from 61% in the 2011 Census).

-When grouping the 'spiritual but not religious' respondents with those identifying with Christianity (45%), this total figure is similar to the Census (59% compared to 61%).
+When grouping the 'spiritual but not religious' respondents with those identifying with Christianity (45%), this study's 'Total Christianity' figure is similar to the Census (59% compared to 61%).